-Because the IAT sometimes reveals troubling aspects of human nature, it poses the possibility of causing harm.
+Because the Implicit Association Test (IAT) sometimes reveals troubling aspects of human nature, it poses the possibility of causing discomfort.
 If you are considering using the IAT in your research, your research plan should take this possibility into account.
 Project Implicit urges careful consideration of the costs associated with misuse.
 The IAT has potential for use beyond the laboratory; however, there are problems with using it outside of the safeguards of a research institution.

 On the surface these might seem like acceptable uses; however, we assert that the IAT should not be used in any such ways.
-At this stage in its development it is preferable to use the IAT mainly as an educational tool, to develop awareness of implicit preferences and stereotypes.
-For example, using the IAT to choose jurors is not ethical; however, it might be appropriate to use the IAT to teach jurors about the possibility of unintended bias.
+We cannot be certain that any given IAT can diagnose an individual.
+At this stage in its development, it is preferable to use the IAT mainly as an educational tool to develop awareness of implicit preferences and stereotypes.
+For example, using the IAT to choose jurors is not ethical.
+In contrast, it might be appropriate to use the IAT to teach jurors about the possibility of unintended bias.
 Using the IAT to make significant decisions about oneself or others could lead to undesired and unjustified consequences.